-Kirk H. Neely received a Bachelor of Science degree in Biology and Chemistry from Furman University, Greenville, South Carolina (1966).
+Kirk H. Neely was born in Spartanburg, South Carolina, in 1944.
+He attended Spartanburg public schools and graduated from Spartanburg High School in 1962.
+Kirk received a Bachelor of Science degree in Biology and Chemistry from Furman University, Greenville, South Carolina (1966).
+He was licensed to the ministry by First Baptist Church, Taylors, South Carolina, in 1966.
+He was ordained to Pastoral Ministry by Crescent Hill Baptist Church, Louisville, Kentucky, in 1970.
 He received the Master of Divinity Degree (1970) and the Doctor of Ministry Degree in Pastoral Counseling (1973) from The Southern Baptist Theological Seminary, Louisville, Kentucky.
 He was named a Merrill Fellow at The Divinity School of Harvard University (1980) where he did postdoctoral study.

 Since 1996, he has served as Senior Pastor of Morningside Baptist Church.
-The Sunday morning worship service is broadcast on radio station ESPN each week and on WDRF.
-“The Morningside Pulpit” is broadcast on radio station WOLT each week.
-Kirk also has a program entitled “Family Matters” that is broadcast on three radio stations each week: WOLT, WDRF, and ESPN.
-He is a frequent speaker corporate and private events and family life programs throughout the Southeast.
+The Sunday morning worship service is broadcast on radio stations ESPN and WQUL each week.
+“The Morningside Pulpit” is broadcast weekly on radio station WOLI.
+Kirk also has a program entitled “Family Matters” that is broadcast on three radio stations each week: WOLI, WDRF, and ESPN.
+“Stories with Dr. Kirk” airs weekly on WOLI.
+His “Daily Devotions” can be heard on both WOLI and ESPN.
+He is a frequent speaker at corporate, religious, and private events and family life programs throughout the Southeast.

 He previously served for sixteen years (1980–1996) as Associate Pastor of Family Ministries and Director of the Pastoral Counseling Center at First Baptist Church, Spartanburg, South Carolina.
 Prior to that, he served as Pastor of Family Ministries at Knollwood Baptist Church, Winston-Salem, North Carolina (1973–1980).
 Early in his ministry, Kirk served as pastoral counselor and chaplain at a state mental hospital, a child evaluation clinic, an institution for juvenile delinquents, and a general hospital, all in Kentucky.

 Dr. Neely is a frequent writer for the religion page of The Spartanburg Herald-Journal.
-Since 2005 he has written a weekly column for H-J Weekly.
+Since 2005 he has written a weekly column, “By the Way,” for H-J Weekly.
 Kirk has written for The Spartanburg Magazine and for Sandlapper Magazine.
 Dr. Neely is a freelance writer whose articles have appeared in several publications.

-As a native of Spartanburg, Dr. Neely has a genuine concern for the community.
+As a native of Spartanburg, Dr. Neely has genuine love and concern for the community.
 Dr. Neely has served on numerous boards, commissions, and committees.
 He has served multiple terms as a board member of the Rotary Club of Spartanburg, the St. Luke’s Free Clinic, and the Palmetto Council, Boy Scouts of America.
 He was a member of the founding board for The Children’s Advocacy Center of Spartanburg.
-He is a member The Spartanburg Ministerial Association.
-He has served as President of the PTA at E.P.
+He is a member The Spartanburg Ministerial Fellowship.
+He has served as President of the Parent Teachers Association at E.P.
 Todd Elementary School, Carver Junior High School, and Spartanburg High School.
-He is currently a member of the President’s Advisory Board and has served two terms on the Parent Advisory Council at Wofford College.
+He has served as a member of the President’s Advisory Board and on the Parent Advisory Council at Wofford College.
 In addition, Dr. Neely serves on various educational, nonprofit, and religious committees in Spartanburg County.

 Kirk received the Four Avenues of Service Award from the Rotary Club in 2002.
 The Salvation Army recognized him as the Toast of the Town in 2003.
 He was honored with the Distinguished Eagle Scout Award in 2009.
 Kirk Is an Honorary Kentucky Colonel, recognized for distinguished service to The Commonwealth of Kentucky.
 Wofford College recognized Kirk as their Distinguished Citizen of the Year for 2010.